BarAppTeam/BarAppTeam.github.io/README.md

 ## Features
 - **Add Products:** Users can add products by entering the product name, weight (in grams), and calories per 100 grams.
-- **Edit Products:** Each product entry can be edited after addition, allowing users to update any detail.
 - **Delete Products:** Users can delete individual products or clear the entire list.
 - **Calorie Calculation:** Automatic calculation of total calories for each product and a cumulative total for all products listed.
 - **LocalStorage Integration:** Products are saved in the browser's localStorage, ensuring data persistence between sessions.